Cham0i/SecPlus/README.md

 CompTIA Sec + is a memory test.
 The concepts are really easy, too easy some might say, but you need to know the correct termanology in order to pass this test.

+1) THREATS, ATTACKS AND VULNERABILITIES
+   - 1.1 Types of Social Engineering Techniques
+   - 1.2 Types of Attacks
+   - 1.3 Application Attacks
+   - 1.4 Network Attacks
+   - 1.5 Threat Actors, Vectors and Intelligence Sources
+   - 1.6 Vulnerabilities
+   - 1.7 Techniques used in Security Assesments
+   - 1.8 Techniques used in Penetration Testing
+2) ARCHITECTURE AND DESIGN
+   - 2.1 Security Concepts in an Enterpise Enviroment
+   - 2.2 Virtualization and Cloud Computing Concepts
+   - 2.3 Secure Application Development, Deployment, and Automation Concepts
+   - 2.4 Authentication and Authorization Design Concepts
+   - 2.5 Cybersecurity Resilience
+   - 2.6 Security Implications of Embedded and Specialized Systems
+   - 2.7 Physical Security Controls
+   - 2.8 Cryptographic Concepts
+3) IMPLEMENTATION
+   - 3.1 Secure Protocols
+   - 3.2 Host or Application Security Solutions
+   - 3.3 Secure Network Designs
+   - 3.4 Wireless Security Settings
+   - 3.5 Secure Mobile Solutions
+   - 3.6 Cybersecurity Solutions to the Cloud
+   - 3.7 Identity and Account Management Controls
+   - 3.8 Authentication and Authorization Solutions
+   - 3.9 Public Key Infastructure
+4) OPERATIONS AND INCIDENT RESPONSE
+   -
+5) GOVERNANCE, RISK AND COMPLIENCE
+   -

+# 1 THREATS, ATTACKS AND VULNERABILITIES

 ## 1.1 Social Engineering

 **Ways to get manipulated**